josuigoa/appropos/README.md

 # Appropos

 Inspired by [Spring Value annotation](https://www.baeldung.com/spring-value-annotation) to get runtime values from a external properties file.
-By default calle `app.props`.
+By default is called `app.props`.

 ## Usage